Skip to content

-Multiple Intelligences vs Traditional IQ: A Comparison
+Multiple Intelligences vs Traditional IQ: Rethinking Human Potential

 The Traditional IQ Model

-The traditional IQ theory dates back to the early 20th century, originating with Alfred Binet and later popularized through standardized testing.
+The traditional IQ theory dates back to the early 20th century, originating with Alfred Binet and later popularized through the development of standardized testing.
 IQ tests aim to measure intellectual potential through tasks focused on logical problem-solving, pattern recognition, memory, verbal comprehension, and numerical reasoning.
 Typically, these tests produce a single score meant to represent a person’s overall cognitive ability compared to the general population.

 Gardner’s Multiple Intelligences Theory